Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

-Sure, here is an improved CODE_OF_CONDUCT.md file based on the project goal, along with suggestions for new files:

 ## Code of Conduct

 This project adheres to a code of conduct that outlines the expected behavior and standards of conduct for contributors and users.
 By participating in this project, you agree to abide by the following principles: